PatrickLindemann/osm-processor/README.md

 #### Libosmium

 The second step is installing [libosmium](https://osmcode.org/libosmium/) and all its needed dependencies that allow the program to work with OSM files.
-Like before, these can be installed at once with this command:
+You can install everything at once with this command:

 ```
 sudo apt-get install -y -V \
+    libosmium2-dev \
     libbz2-dev \
     libexpat1-dev \
     liblz4-dev \
     libproj-dev \
     libsparsehash-dev \
     libutfcpp-dev \
-    zlib1g-dev \
+    zlib1g-dev
-    libosmium2-dev
 ```

 #### Osmium-Tool (Optional)